 Let’s face it: if you’re going to master any one pressure cooker recipe, it should probably be a good, hearty Instant Pot Bolognese sauce.
 Served over good quality pasta, rice or zucchini noodles, this nourishing beef ragu sauce is an absolute crowd-pleaser.
 The best part – it’s super versatile and can be turned into many other dishes, such as Shepherd’s Pie or spicy beef chilli.

 The secret to a good Bolognese sauce is good quality meat, organic tomatoes (they are sweeter!) and slow cooking.
 The longer you can cook the sauce the better; however, not everyone has the time.
 Right?
 That’s when your trusted Instant Pot comes into play.

 Instant Pot Bolognese sauce takes half the time, yet the result is as good as if you’ve been cooking it all afternoon.
 Plus, you seal in all those nutrients and flavours.
-In today’s recipe, I show you how I make my pressure cooker Bolognese sauce using my Instant Pot.
+In today’s recipe, I show you how I make my pressure cooker Bolognese sauce using the Instant Pot.
 It’s super easy and you will love the flavours of my version.

 This recipe makes 6 servings because I like to make a big batch of the sauce to then use as leftovers and to turn into other dishes.
-My favourite is using leftover cold Bolognese in a Shepherd’s Pie.

 - 2 tablespoons olive oil or coconut oil